 🚨 Being Pressured to Send Money Right Now?

 Don't act alone.
-Get a fraud consultant on the phone within the hour (during business hours).
-One-time emergency consultation — talk it through before you send a dollar.
+Tell us what's happening and get a fraud consultant on the phone within the hour (during business hours) — talk it through before you send a dollar.
+No upfront charge.

-One-time $500 · We'll collect your phone number and call you back.
+Free callback · If we take your case, the fee is quoted based on the complexity of the fraud — and you approve it before any work begins.
 If you're in immediate danger or a transfer is in progress, also call your bank and local authorities.

 ⚠️ If someone is pressuring you to invest right now — stop.
 Legitimate investments don't expire in 24 hours.